OCA/stock-logistics-workflow/stock_batch_picking/readme/DESCRIPTION.rst

 but reworked for matching Odoo new picking system (with pack operations).

 Batch picking allows you to manage several pickings at the same time.
+You can create a batch with all pickings selected or multiple batch depends on a group field selected in wizard.

 After having created a batch with a list of stock picking, you can:

 * Check availability and reserve quants for all pickings